-Upgrading your award
+Upgrading your certification

-If you would like to upgrade your award to silver or gold, contact your Certification Officer who will be able to provide support with the process.
+If you would like to upgrade your certification to silver or gold, contact your Certification Officer who will be able to provide support with the process.
 Please call or email us on 01173 145 180 or catering@foodforlife.org.uk

-Upgrading your award from bronze to silver or gold requires an inspection.
-This is because these award levels introduce new elements which may not previously have been assessed at bronze award level.
+Upgrading you certification from bronze to silver or gold requires an inspection.
+This is because these certification levels introduce new elements which may not previously have been assessed at bronze certification level.
 This can be done as part of your annual inspection or during the year for an additional fee - please speak to your Certification Officer.